tldr-pages/tldr/pages/osx/mas.md

 `mas list`

-- Search for an application with price included:
+- Search for an application, displaying the price alongside the results:

 `mas search {{application}} --price`